aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 1. On the **Create an Azure VM with a new AD Forest** blade, select **Review + create** and select **Create**.

    > **Note**: Wait for the deployment to complete before you proceed to the next task.
-This might take about 15 minutes.
+This might take close to 20 minutes.

 #### Task 3: Deploy an Azure VM running Windows 10 by using an Azure Resource Manager QuickStart template